kudajadridrizzle/kudajadri.website/src/File/roomspage.md

     image: PremiumImg1
     type: normal
     path: /rooms/premium-rooms
-  - id: deluxe-rooms
-    title: Deluxe Rooms – Cottage-Style Homestays in Wayanad
-    description: An economic escape in a lush atmosphere.
-This is affordable luxury with no compromises.
-    image: roomOne
-    type: normal
-    path: /rooms/deluxe-rooms
   - id: deluxe-heritage-rooms
     title: Deluxe Heritage Rooms - Traditional Homestays in Wayanad
     description: An economic escape in a lush atmosphere.
 This is affordable luxury